tc39/proposal-temporal/docs/strings.md

 - `roc`
 - `islamicc` (deprecated in favor of `islamic-civil`)

+Note that extensions can more than double the size of a date/time string.
-Example of a maximal length string containing both an IANA time zone name and a calendar system:
+For example, here's a long string containing both an IANA time zone name and a calendar system:

 ```
-2020-05-22T07:19:35.356-04:00[America/Indiana/Indianapolis][u-ca=islamic-umalqura]
+2020-05-22T07:19:35.123456789-04:00[America/Indiana/Indianapolis][u-ca=islamic-umalqura]
 ```

 ### Calendar-dependent `Temporal.PlainYearMonth` and `Temporal.PlainMonthDay`